wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 > “In five years from now, if you don’t timestamp your articles on the blockchain, you’re going to be considered a fraud.” - Brendan Blumer

-With WordProof, you can sign your WordPress content in any EOSIO blockchain from the comfort of your WordPress Configure.
+With WordProof, you can sign your WordPress content in any EOSIO blockchain from the comfort of your WordPress site.
 This works without any middlemen and will be free forever.

 ### Further Reading on WordProof, WordPress, and Blockchain